ILyaKN1979/Disaster_Response_Pipeline/README.md

 ## Installation <a name="installation"></a>

-There should be a distribution of Python versions 3.11*.
+There should be a distribution of Python version 3.11*.

 - Clone this repository
 - Install required packages by run 'pip install -r requirements.txt'